When I delete a file on my computer, where does it go?

 Yes.
 Because the files are not marked for delete they will still occupy disk space when stored in the Recycle Bin.
 Once it is emptied that disk space will be recovered.

 What does this mean?
 The file is no longer readable by the computer.
-However, the file is still on the hard drive, at least until another file or part of another file is saved to the same location.
+However, the file remains on the hard drive until another file or part of another file is saved to the same location.

 Why do computers not delete files?

-It is much faster for a computer to remove the reference to a file than instructing the hard drive to overwrite the file with other data so it cannot be recovered.
+It's much faster for a computer to remove the reference to a file than instructing the hard drive to overwrite the file with other data.

 Making sure a file cannot be recovered